 12 Days of Christmas Cookies

 I got this recipe on a family vacation in Napa!
-During the wine tasting at Robert Mondavi there were these little cookies on the table and I liked them so much that I saved the recipe for almost 4 years.
+During the wine tasting at Robert Mondavi they had these little cookies on the table and I was so enamored that I saved the recipe for almost 4 years.

 Apparently I don’t know what 1 ¼ inches looks like so my cookies are a bit on the chubby side, but they still taste wonderful.
 When I make them again, I will make them smaller because then you would get a bit of jam in every bite.

 This recipe does require a homemade jam.
 You could use store-bought but then you wouldn’t get to booze it up.